-For Opera Singers, There Is Life After Retirement — At Least At One Very Special Rest Home
+For Opera Singers, Life After Retirement — At Least At One Very Special Rest Home

 Vasta came to Casa Verdi with her husband when they both retired from singing.
 Since he died this is all she has.
 But with "a beautiful house, a piano, a very nice garden, nothing is missing here — it's perfect.
 Grazie, Verdi," she says.

-Verdi founded the Casa di Riposo per Musicisti, simply known as Casa Verdi, in the late 19thcentury.
+Verdi founded the Casa di Riposo per Musicisti, simply known as Casa Verdi, in the late 19th century.
 He's buried here, along with Giuseppina Strepponi, his second wife, says Biancamaria Longoni, the assistant director of Casa Verdi.

 "In Italy, Verdi isn't considered only a composer, only a musician, but kind of a national hero," she says.
 "He used his operas to give voice to people — to humble people, to modest people, to poor people."